 Whether you plan to run trails nearby or somewhere more remote you’ve never been before, make sure you know where you’re going and can find you’re way back.

-Marked hiking trails are a safe way to start, but as it can be tricky to find your way around in new places and the markings on trails are not always the best, it’s best to make sure you have some sort of a backup (like an offline map) in case you get lost.
+Marked hiking trails are a safe way to start, but as it can be tricky to find your way around in new places.
+Also, the markings on trails are not always the best, so make sure you have some sort of a backup (like an offline map) in case you get lost.
+This is essential for trail running preparation.

 3. Bring extra water and snacks